lucasrodes/whatstk/README.md

 # whatstk

-We aim to create a robust and powerful library that provides a set of tools to analyse chat logs of WhatsApp and possibly detect hidden patterns.
+We aim to create a robust and powerful library that provides a set of tools to analyse chat logs of WhatsApp and possibly detect hidden patterns using **unsupervised learning** methods.
 Currently, it only parses the data in a suitable format and displays basic information of the chat log.

 ## Run